 - LipiView system.
 The LipiView system is a video examination of your eyes.
 It takes a few seconds and evaluates your blinking function and determines how thick the lipid layer is on your aqueous layer.
 The system uses this information to figure out if you’re the right candidate for LipiFlow or if another dry eye treatment would benefit you more.

-Schedule Your Eye Exam in Poughkeepsie or Fishkill
+Schedule Your Eye Exam in Poughkeepsie or Yorktown

-If you have severely dry eyes, please contact our eye doctors in Fishkill or Poughkeepsie at 845-443-4998 to schedule your eye exam today.
-Seeta Eye Care Centers serve clients throughout New York including Hudson Valley and Dutchess County.
+If you have severely dry eyes, please contact our eye doctors in Yorktown or Poughkeepsie at 845-454-1025 to schedule your eye exam today.
+You can also fill out the appointment request form on our contact page and our staff will help you set up your meeting.
+The top doctors of Seeta Eye Care Centers serve clients throughout New York including Hudson Valley and Dutchess County.